NazarKY/workspace-mcp/README.md

 ## Extending

-Add new tools for Slack, GitHub, or other services in `server.js` by:
+Add new tools for Slack, GitHub, or other services in `server.ts` by:

 1) Defining a new tool in the `ListToolsRequestSchema` handler
 2) Handling the tool in the `CallToolRequestSchema` handler